pdaddyo/rollback-in-a-box/README.md

 # rollback-in-a-box

-Deterministic network rollback physics for Godot, powered by Box3D.
+Deterministic network rollback physics for Godot, powered by [Box3D](https://github.com/erincatto/box3d) by Erin Catto.

 `rollback-in-a-box` is a Godot 4 GDExtension with three deliberately separate
 layers: